kennywong524/kennywong524/README.md

 # Kenny Wongchamcharoen 👋

-👨🏻‍💻⚡ Sophomore at the University of California, Berkeley, majoring in Industrial Engineering & Operations Research (IEOR) with a minor in Data Science
+👨🏻‍💻⚡ Sophomore at the University of California, Berkeley, majoring in Industrial Engineering & Operations Research (IEOR) with a minor in Data Science, Mathematics

 **🥼 Interests:**
 - Applied AI & ML